 It was a genuinely transformational labor of love for not only for myself but my clients.
 For years, my soul's purpose is to apply all the lessons, training, and intuitive wisdom I gained to alleviate your suffering and your cold sense of failure and insecurity.
 My passion as a your intuitive life coach is to help you define a clear and rewarding direction to a more fulfilling and happy life.

 I sincerely believe working as a team for change, we can and will achieve a healing of your body, mind, and emotions, and from there you will proceed through life with confidence and love for yourself.

-Judith, her husband, Drew, and Sadie, the rescue super-mutt, live in rural Upstate New York; She has been married since 1980.
-Judith has two beautiful daughters.
-Three boys, through three different sets of circumstances, were deceased by ages
+Judith, her husband and soulmate, Drew, and Sadie, the rescue super-mutt, live in rural Upstate New York.
+Judith has two beautiful daughters--three boys who, through three different accidents, were deceased at ages 27, 35, and 37.

 Persistent journaling led her to creative writing, being an author and award-winning poet, and, most proudly, to publish her memoir, Confessions of a Bar Brat.
 Relaxation comes from walking the Medicine Wheel, meditation, yoga, tai chi, and art (see the Art tab for a selection of her work).
 Art is a gift she uses her transformational work to help her clients process and manifest through simple lines using colored pencils and unlined white paper.